 A small town with a big-city feel, Ithaca has something for people of all ages to enjoy, no matter the season.
 And that energy is something you have to be here to feel, so come visit to let us show you why “Ithaca is Gorges.”

-Peggy Coleman Vice President, Tourism & Community Relations/CVB Director
+Peggy Coleman Vice President of Tourism and CVB Director

 Jodi LaPierre Director of Visitor Experience